ihor-delta/delta/README.md

 - author of these Freedoms is a representative of these Freedoms
 - developing of these Freedoms is organised by the principle of "sharing ideas and collaboration"
 - war never justifies itself
-- Freed Will is about will of representative to be participated in what is obligatory for everyone
+- Free Will is about will of representative to be participated in what is obligatory for everyone
+- education in general meaning is about knowledge of how to resolve situations

 ## Signatures: @CI